zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/BK - How to advance frames.md

 ## Radio

 Switching between a specific channel and no channel advances the RNG.
 Pokemon Talk channel advances between 14-18.
-Silver Drama advances by 1, unless Bueno's Password is playing then it does not advance.
+Serial Radio Drama advances by 1, unless Bueno's Password is playing then it does not advance.
 This helps with making larger advances for both emulator and retail.

 This method can be combined with other methods of advancing the RNG for more precision when near the target advance.